 Step 3.
 Set up a practice schedule

 Here’s the good news: You don’t need to pay for a private tutor or an SAT prep class to improve your SAT scores.
 Official SAT Practice on Khan Academy is the most official and comprehensive SAT study resource available—and it’s completely free.
-Over 100,000 students who used Official SAT Practice in the 2017–2018 school year improved their SAT scores by 200 points or more, and you can too.
-It just takes a little bit of organization and hard work.
+Our research shows that more time on Official SAT Practice is associated with higher SAT scores.

 Here’s how to get started: